OVDP and The Streamlined Filing Compliance Procedures

 The IRS has announced that they are terminating the Offshore Voluntary Disclosure Program on September 28, 2018.
 Luckily for you, they are not yet closing the Streamlined Filing Compliance Program, but there is a rumor that may be closing it soon, so don’t let this window of opportunity pass you by.

 Our law firm can get you back into compliance with absolutely zero exposure to U.S. tax.
-Our firm’s fee is only $4500 for these kinds of cases, but may occasionally increase depending on the complexity of your particular case.

 Get your free initial consultation by calling our firm at (888) 595-5088.
 We serve clients worldwide with offices in Washington DC, New York, Los Angeles, Miami, and Dallas.